aararvav/exonium/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-made with love by us shitasses
+made with love by noone